 Expect it to take about a year to develop foundational skills and be able to competently play some tunes.
 Achieving an intermediate level can take 1-2 years with regular practice.
 Becoming an advanced player may take 5+ years.
 Be patient and focus on gradual improvement.

-Aim for 15-30 minutes of practice 3-5 times per week when starting out.
+Aim for 15-30 minutes of practice 3-5 times per week when starting.
 This allows you to develop at a steady pace without getting frustrated.
 Increase practice sessions to 30-60 minutes as you progress.
 Maintaining regular practice is key.

 Getting used to the blowing technique and maintaining constant pressure on the bag can be challenging at first.
 Coordinating the drones, chanter and bag takes a lot of practice.
 Fingerwork patterns can also be difficult to master.
 Go slowly and be patient with yourself as you build these skills.